FDA Issues Warning on Pelvic Mesh

 Treatment of the various types of complications included additional surgical procedures (some of them to remove the mesh), IV therapy, blood transfusions, and drainage of hematomas or abscesses.

-If you or a loved one has been injured and believe it may have been as a result of a pelvic mesh implant, call Cellino & Barnes now at 1-800-888-8888 or contact us online.
+If you have any questions about pelvic mesh implants, call Cellino & Barnes now at 1-800-888-8888 or contact us online.